How Accurate is the Zillow Zestimate?

 by Tim Ford

-For the past few years, one of my more popular studies has been analyzing the accuracy of the Zillow Zestimate in the Bozeman market.
-For those unfamiliar, Zillow is a Real Estate website showcasing homes for sale.
-They also offer a “Zestimate,” which is their computerized model that generates a home value for individual homes.
+For the past few years, I’ve been analyzing the accuracy of the Zillow Zestimate in the Bozeman market.
+If you haven’t heard of Zillow, it’s one of the many websites that utilize an MLS feed with homes for sale.
+It also offers a “Zestimate,” which is its computerized model that generates a home value for individual homes.

-The Zestimate has often attracted attention from critics who pointed out its inaccuracies.
-Zillow has never stated the Zestimate is perfect, but that it is a starting point for determining value.
-Their website states, “Zillow’s accuracy has a median error rate of 5%.
-This means half of the home values in the area are closer than the error percentage.”
 So how does the Zestimate fair locally here in Bozeman?
-To find out, I looked up the actual sold price of all homes sold in Bozeman city limits during the first 4 months of 2019 and compared each sale against the Zestimate for that particular home.
+To find out, I looked up the actual sold price of all homes sold in Bozeman city limits during the first 4 months of 2020 and compared each sale against the Zestimate for that particular home.

-During these 4 months, January 1st through May 1st, 2019, 149 single family homes sold inside Bozeman city limits.
-Of those homes sold, Zillow either could not find the address or could not produce a Zestimate for 11 homes.
+During these 4 months, January 1st through May 1st, 2020, 141 single-family homes sold inside Bozeman city limits.
+Of those homes sold, Zillow either could not find the address or could not produce a Zestimate for 18 homes.

-The data shows that while the Zestimate may be accurate some of the time, it’s inaccurate often enough.
+The data shows that while the Zestimate may be accurate some of the time, its inaccurate often enough.
 Buyers and sellers can use it as a starting point, but additional information is needed to really narrow down a value.
-People should be very wary of any online site that claims to have actual sold information for properties in Montana and should always look for the best information from trusted sources when making a large purchase or selling decision.
+According to Zillow, “It is not an appraisal and it should be used as a starting point.
+We encourage buyers, sellers and homeowners to supplement the Zestimate with other research such as visiting the home, getting a professional appraisal of the home, or requesting a comparative market analysis (CMA) from a real estate agent.”